Mohamad H. Kazma Mohamad H. Kazma

 About Me

-I’m Mohamad Kazma, a PhD candidate in Civil Engineering at Vanderbilt University.
+I’m Mohamad Kazma, a recent PhD graduate in Civil Engineering from Vanderbilt University.
 I received my B.E. degree in Civil and Environmental Engineering from Notre Dame University-Louaize, Lebanon, in 2019, and my M.Sc. degree in Civil Engineering from Vanderbilt University in 2024.
-My research focuses on modeling, optimization, and monitoring of complex dynamical systems representing infrastructure networks.
+My research develops scalable, control-theoretic frameworks for monitoring and informing decisions about built and natural infrastructure networks under partial sensing, uncertainty, and physical constraints.

 Current Position